OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 Custom gas token orbit chains let participants pay transaction fees in `ERC-20` token instead of `ETH`, which is ideal for use cases requiring this feature and low transaction fees.
 You can learn more on our page covering [custom gas token requirements and configuration](use-a-custom-gas-token.mdx).

-Deploying a custom gas token Orbit chain amounts to deploying an AnyTrust Orbit chain with additional steps.
+Deploying a custom gas token Orbit chain is similar to deploying an AnyTrust Orbit chain with additional steps.
 We recommend reading our short guides about  [Rollup](orbit-sdk-deploying-rollup-chain.md) and [AnyTrust](orbit-sdk-deploying-anytrust-chain.md) configuration to take full advantage the Orbit SDK.

 :::note